agisoft-llc/cloud-scripts/README.md

 cd cloud-scripts
 chmod +x start_vnc_server.sh
 ./start_vnc_server.sh 2>&1 | tee start_vnc_server.log
+# On NVIDIA instances:
-# You will be asked to enter Password twice.
+#  You will be asked to enter VNC Password twice.
 #  You will be also asked:
 #   Would you like to enter a view-only password (y/n)? n
+# On AMD instances (G4ad):
+#  You will be asked to enter Password for the ubuntu user twice.
+#  And you will be asked to enter VNC Password twice.
+#  You will be also asked:
+#   Write password to /home/ubuntu/.vnc/passwd?  [y]/n y <- so that you will not be ask again to enter the password (on VNC server start)

 # Press Ctrl+D to disconnect
 ```